ArduPilot/ardupilot_wiki/common/source/docs/common-limited-firmware.rst

 For the affected autopilots, a reduced firmware is generated.
 This firmware omits less-commonly used features in order to reduce the firmware size to less than 1 MB.

 The missing features are listed below.
+If you require any of these features, you can try to create a build with them in it (at the expense of other non-needed features) using the `Custom Firmware Build Server <https://custom.ardupilot.org>`__.

 Common to all 1MB Boards
 ========================